 Time it takes to acquire additional fuel, should we run out.

 Smoke or coffee breaks.
-(Don’t laugh: other companies might actually bill you for this.)
+(Don’t laugh: other companies may bill you for those.)

-If you invite us in for hot chocolate and cookies – you certainly aren’t paying for it!
+If you invite us in for hot chocolate and cookies.
+We can’t let you pay for that!